Should You Oil Golf Clubs? (Explained)

 WD40 is popular due to its deep cleaning power.
 It cleans and also makes the old sticks shine like new ones.
 However, is it OK to put it on the golf club?

-Rule 4-2b prohibits the application of foreign materials on the clubface to influence ball movement.
-Materials such as aerosol sprays, saliva, chalk, and grass juice are prohibited under the Equipment Standards Committee.
+Rule 4-2b prohibits applying foreign materials on the clubface to influence ball movement.
+Materials such as aerosol sprays, saliva, chalk, and grass juice are forbidden under the Equipment Standards Committee.
 Does this mean it is illegal to apply WD40 on club faces?

 Should You Polish Golf Clubs?